Is Your Business Prepared for Long Commercial HVAC Lead Times

 The life of commercial HVAC systems depends on a variety of factors.
 On average, you can expect your equipment to last 15-20 years if well maintained.

-15 Years or More
+Equipment with 15 Years or More

 Facilities with old equipment at or beyond the expected life should take steps to prepare a replacement plan.
 Signs that indicate replacement is imminent can include uneven cooling or heating temperatures, unusual noises, strange odors, and chronic repairs.

-Older than 10 Years
+Systems Older than 10 Years

 For systems that are more than ten years old, especially critical equipment with a heavy-duty cycle, we recommend a full system assessment and establishing a planned maintenance schedule to stay ahead of emergencies.

-10 Years or Less
+HVAC with 10 Years or Less

-In addition to the age and condition of the HVACR equipment, the criticality of the equipment on your business operations is a significant risk management consideration.
+Beyond the age and condition of the HVACR equipment, the criticality of the equipment on your business operations is a significant risk management consideration.
 If your equipment goes down, what is the impact on our business?
 If it is substantial and close to or beyond its expected life, planning for replacement now and getting the equipment on order is a wise investment.
 At the very least, consider increasing the frequency of inspection.
 Quarterly is recommended.
 As a trusted HVACR advisor, LC Anderson can help you anticipate your business’s unique risks with a complimentary systems health inspection.
 We will inspect your mission-critical equipment and make recommendations based on the cost of downtime and extended lead times.